 Dip the cherries:

-- For your cherries without stems, set the cherry on the tines of a fork over the melted chocolate and use the spoon to pull the chocolate over it.
-Let the excess drip off and set it on the paper.
+- If you have any cherries without stems, set the cherry on the tines of a fork over the melted chocolate and use the spoon to pull the chocolate over it.
+Let the excess drip off and set the cherry on the paper.

 Let the cherries set: